mmmerili/NokiaProject/README.md

 -	User gets a sense of belonging and better cohesion from playing iconic Nokia snake game against each other on Campus.

--Interactive monument at Karamalmi campus
+- Interactive monument at Karamalmi campus

 - Expo game